qbic-pipelines/rnadeseq/docs/usage.md

 ### `--adj_pval_threshold`

-P value (float) to consider a gene as differentially expressed.
+Adjusted p-value (float) to consider a gene as differentially expressed.
 The default value is 0.05.

 ### `--genelist`